U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Fire and Aviation

-The Fire and Aviation Directorate (FAD) is a diverse, professional organization dedicated to providing national direction, leadership, policy, standards, and operational oversight.
-FAD works with state and field offices to ensure a safe, cost effective and efficient fire and aviation management program in support of the national Bureau of Land Management (BLM) mission.
+The Fire and Aviation (FA) program is a diverse, professional organization dedicated to providing national direction, leadership, policy, standards, and operational oversight.
+FA works with state and field offices to ensure a safe, cost effective and efficient fire and aviation management program in support of the national Bureau of Land Management (BLM) mission.

 The BLM, a leader in our nation’s wildland fire management efforts, undertakes a broad range of activities to safely protect the public, the natural landscape, wildlife habitat and recreational areas for our country’s citizens.
 The program includes fire suppression, preparedness, predictive services, fuels management, fire planning, community assistance and protection, prevention and education, and perhaps most significant, safety.
 The BLM meets these challenges by fielding highly trained and skilled professional firefighters and managers.
 Reducing the risk and consequence of wildland fires continues to grow in importance; however, suppression operations and safety continue to be the core of the overall fire program.